daya0576/ide2vim/README.md

 # Henry's IDE to VIM Cheatsheet

-> Personal cheatsheet when moving from IDE(Idea, Pycharm, etc.) to VIM.
+> Personal cheatsheet when moving from IDE(IntelliJ IDEA, Pycharm, etc.) to VIM.
 >
 > p.s. some basic commands in vimtutor are ignored.